amitthakral/Link-State-Routing-Protocol-Implementation/README.md

 2. Simulated the process of generating connection table for each router in a given network, computed the optimal path with least cost       between any two specific routers.
 3. The project also had the ability to handle situations where a router or the link between the routers fails.
 4. Libraries used: Tkinter, matplotlib, networkx.
-5. simulator.ipynb contains the main source code.
+5. dijkstra_simulator.ipynb contains the main source code.
 6. matrix_gen.ipynb contains the source code for generating a network by giving the number of nodes for testing purpose.